 Next, go to the 12bytes.org/Firefox-user.js-supplement page at Codeberg.org, click the user-overrides.js file, then click the 'Raw' button and press Ctrl+S to save the file (here's the direct link to the raw file).

 Next you'll need a decent code editor (no, not Notepad!) with syntax highlighting.
-If you're running Wintendo (that's one of my several derogatory names for Windows), PSPad is nice, simple and free.
-If you're running Linux you've surely got something installed already, so poke around.
+If you're running Wintendo (that's one of my several derogatory names for Winbows), PSPad is nice, simple and free.
+If you're running Linux you've surely got something installed already.

 What you need to do now is open that user-overrides.js file in your code editor and follow the directions Very Carefully.
-Every single little tiny thing you could ever possibly want to know about all the settings in that file is in there (except whatever i forgot to put in there).
+Every single little tiny thing you could ever possibly want to know about every single option in that file is in there (except whatever i forgot to put in there).

-Now that you've sifted through that convoluted mess (go you!), open Firefox's
+Now that you've sifted through that convoluted mess (go you!), load Firefox's

 In your file manager you may notice that the folder containing your 'privacy' profile actually has a longer name with a bunch of gobbledygook in front of 'profile'.
 Ignore that like you ignore your goofy neighbor with the tinfoil wallpaper.
-If you see a prefs.js file in there, you're probably in the right place.
 Next, grab those files from your desktop you pirated earlier and stick 'em in your 'privacy' profile folder where the prefs.js file is.